teach-afp/www/input/lab2.md

 we get the correct result and that the counter has the right value.

 You should write down enough test cases that you are confident that your implementation is correct.
-Try to think about possible corner cases.
+Try to think about possible corner cases and concrete instances of the monad laws.

 **For grades 4 and 5**